sdesabbata/r-for-geographic-data-science/docs/100-Introduction.md

 ## [1] 1.41
 ```

 Functions can also be used as arguments of functions.
-Instead of first calculating the square root of two, saving the value in a variable, and then using the variable as the first argument of `round`, we can directly add the function `sqrt` and its own argument as the first argument of the function `round`.
+Instead of first calculating the square root of two, saving the value in a variable, and then using the variable as the first argument of `round`, we can directly add the function `sqrt` and its argument as the first argument of the function `round`.

 ```r